Nathaniel Branden: Personal life

 Branden married Barbara Weidman in 1953, with Rand and Rand's husband Frank O'Connor in attendance.
 Branden would later state the marriage was unwise, and troubled from the beginning.
 In the context of these troubles, and Rand's reported frustrations in her own marriage, Branden and Rand—who had a passionate philosophic bond—developed amorous feelings for each other and began a love affair in 1954.
 The affair lasted until the publication of Atlas Shrugged in 1957, after which, according to Branden, Rand became depressed, and the affair, practically speaking, ended.

 Branden reported that in this period Rand began seeking a resumption of their affair; his own marriage, meanwhile, was deteriorating, although he and Barbara were becoming closer as friends.
 Branden then met and fell in love with a young model, Patrecia Scott (née Gullison).
 The two began a secret affair in 1964.
 In mid-1965, Nathaniel told Barbara of the affair and the two separated (and subsequently divorced).
 Despite Rand's romantic involvement with Nathaniel, her close intellectual collaboration with him, and her strong public endorsements of him, both Brandens kept Nathaniel's affair with Patrecia secret from Rand, fearing her reaction.
 In 1968, four years into the affair, Barbara Branden informed Rand of it.
 In response, Rand morally condemned the Brandens and dissociated herself from them in an article for her journal, The Objectivist, which, without revealing the existence of her romantic involvement with Branden, accused him of "deliberate deception" and financial misdealings in their business partnership.

 Branden at this point moved to California with Patrecia; the two married in November 1969.
-In March 1977, Patrecia died in a freak drowning accident, falling into a pool after presumably suffering a mild epileptic seizure.
+In March 1977, Patrecia drowned accidentally, having fallen into a pool after presumably suffering a mild epileptic seizure.
 Branden subsequently married businesswoman (and later psychotherapist) Estelle Devers in December 1978.
 The two later divorced, though they remained friends.
 Branden subsequently married Leigh Horton.

 Branden retained a relationship—sometimes friendly, sometimes acrimonious—with his first wife, Barbara, who wrote a successful biography, The Passion of Ayn Rand, which presented her version of Branden's relationship with Rand and the bitter breakup.
 The book was made into a motion picture in 1999 titled The Passion of Ayn Rand, starring Helen Mirren as Rand and Eric Stoltz as Branden.

-Branden died on December 3, 2014, due to complications from Parkinson's disease.
+Branden died on December 3, 2014, from complications of Parkinson's disease.